 Total Time: 1 hour

 If you're looking for an elevated game day dessert, then you need to make these mini football cupcakes!
-With team sprinkles and fluffy chocolate buttercream, they're one of my favorite desserts for Super Bowl, watch parties, and tailgating.
-And since they're mini, you get 60 servings for a big group!
+They have team sprinkles, lots of vanilla, and super fluffy chocolate buttercream for a simple and classic dessert.
+And since they're mini, you get 60 servings in under 1 hour!

 Ingredients